-Sally Izon (Rookie Minds Counsellor and Project Manager)
+Sally Izon (Rookie Minds Counsellor)

 Sally is a highly experienced and qualified counsellor who has worked extensively with children and young people over the last 25 years both in her capacity as a teacher and counsellor.
 Since graduating from Queen Margaret’s University as a Psychodynamic Counsellor, Sally, who is passionate about early intervention for mental health issues has project managed a counselling project in school covering a wide spectrum of mental health issues.
 Having 3 children of her own, Sally fully understands the impact that mental health can have on the family as a whole.
 Sally is delighted to join the Rookie Minds team to continue to expand the service throughout schools and within the Rookie Minds base in Kirkintilloch.

 Verity has come from a background of support work with Deafblind UK and volunteered as a counsellor with Mind working with both adults and young people.
 She is also fluent in British Sign Language and undertakes online counselling with Deaf4Deaf, a service for deaf people with mental health issues.